 Only now we have technology helping super rich fanatics and elitist rob people of the most fundamental and basic human rights, what a delight!

 Holy shit computers can be hacked.
 In the last item I was thinking about bad guys using hacking to steal information from my brain.
 But brain interfaces can also put information in.
 Meaning a clever hacker might be able to change your thoughts or your vote or your identity or make you want to do something terrible you normally wouldn’t ever consider.
 And you wouldn’t know it ever happened.
 You could feel strongly about voting for a candidate and a little part of you would wonder if someone manipulated your thoughts so you’d feel that way.
 The darkest possible scenario would be an ISIS-type organization actually influencing millions of people to join their cause by altering their thoughts.
 This is definitely the scariest paragraph in this post.
 Let’s get out of here.

 Hey in a way that is already happening, do you watch the news?

-Not quite though, by far the scariest thing is another brain messing with my brain over the net, because its simply horrific, and just immoral, ofc you and your team of super smart, super rich, super good, super human guys have already reached 100K shares combined for that post alone, and my article will be probably be read thoroughly by a bunch of crazy enough people that’s it, that is the issue right there. 😉
+However not quite though, by far the scariest thing I can imagine is another brain messing with my brain over the net, because it’s simply horrific, and just immoral.
+Of course you and your team of super smart, super rich, super good, super human guys have already reached 100K shares combined for that post alone, and my post will be probably be read thoroughly by a bunch of crazy enough people that’s it, that is the issue right there. ?
+(Slight irony here)

 I strongly believe in technology as I’ve embraced it in my own professional path, in my own life and encourage others to do it too.
 There’s technology and there is technology though.

-There is the tech that makes our lives better by helping blind people (partially) regain sight, or deaf regain hearing, or perhaps help cripples walk again.
+There is the tech that makes our lives better by helping blind people (partially) regain sight, or deaf regain hearing, or perhaps help disabled walk again.
 Helping us cure mental disorders.

 Provide better services designed to help us all.